brucefan1983/GPUMD/developers/readme.md

 ## Regression tests

-* These are a few regression tests in the `tests` folder.
+* There are a few regression tests in the `tests` folder.

 * During the development, please add `-DDEBUG` to the makefile and remove it right before merging the PR.